mayowa/s3get/README.md

 - resume download
 - get (download a single item)
-- refresh (download only if source item is new the destination)
+- refresh (download only if source item is new or newer than the destination)